bethsmith0623/SEI-CC_4/work/w07/d5/01-python-functions.md

 ## Calling Functions

-Calling functions is done in exactly the same way in Python as in JavaScript:
+In Python, calling functions is the same as it is in JavaScript:

 ```python
 def add(a, b):